 I am very interested in formal developments that link particle physics, statistical mechanics, and quantum information theory.

-Dr. Nadolsky’s story serves as a great example of the fascinating, important, and impactful research that you have access to with a Ph.D. in Physics.
+Dr. Nadolsky’s story serves as a great example of the fascinating, important, and impactful research that you have access to in physics Ph.D. programs.

 *Image Disclaimer: Reposted from the Physics Department's Twitter, Dr. Pavel Nadolsky gives his presentation: "On the PDF frontier."